irskep/steveasleep/content/spacetrain.markdown

 The game is very short, but it serves as a great demo for the engine and as a showcase for the artists who put so much love into the environments and characters.

+The project was supervised by Dr. Marc Buchner, Case Western Reserve University and Knut Hybinette, Cleveland Institute of Art.

 The Team
 --------